 Where full-sheet receipts are an option, opting to save the sale and print a receipt will present the full-page receipt in a print-preview window with an option to close the window or print the receipt.

-If a receipt printer is not in use, the cash can connect to the PC with an adapter cable (substituting for the printer).
-Normally the cash drawer pops open when a receipt in printed.
-In BCSS the drawer will open for non-credit-card transactions, saving the annoyance of the drawer opening and having to be closed for card payments.
+If there is no receipt printer in use, the drawer can connect to the PC with an adapter cable (substituting for the printer).
+Normally the cash drawer open when a receipt is printed.
+In BCSS the drawer will open for check and cash payments, saving the annoyance of the drawer opening and having to be closed for card payments.